 Rustic Modern Siding

-If you’d rather not have to choose between a modern look and rustic exterior, rustic modern gives you the best of both worlds.
-You can achieve a rustic chic look by combining architectural panels and shiplap planks on your home’s exterior.
+If you’d rather not have to choose between a modern look and a rustic exterior, rustic modern gives you the best of both worlds.
+You can achieve a rustic-chic look by combining architectural panels and shiplap planks on your home’s exterior.

 The look still offers clean, unobtrusive lines while providing eye-catching textures.